Which place is cheaper, Porto or Copenhagen?

 When visiting Porto, people usually allow for lots of time.
 Most visitors spend time around the old town while in the area.
 It offers something for everyone.
 Many people spend a weekend here.
 One of the main draws to the area is the food.
 In a weekend, you should have a good grasp of this port city.

 Copenhagen is a fun place to experience.
+In Copenhagen, many people enjoy the nightlife and food that this destination offers.
 Visiting the old town is also a must.
 This would be the perfect place to spend five days, as it has just the right amount of activities.

 Porto, a popular port city, is full of activities for travelers.
 This is a popular place to visit for five days.
 Visiting the old town is also a must.
 In five days, you should have a good grasp of this port city.
 Your budget might influence how long you stay.

-You'll find food and shopping around the happy destination of Copenhagen.
+You'll find food and shopping around the welcoming destination of Copenhagen.
 The old town is one of the main draws for visitors.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

 Porto is a popular place that is full of things to see and experience.
 One of the main draws to the area is the food.
 One week is plenty of time to see everything, even with extra days to spare.
 It has many unique tourist attractions and fascinating things to do.